-- 1 Wash your body outside the bathtub. - 2 Rinse off all lather from soap and shampoo before you enter the bath.
-Make sure that no soap gets into the bathing water. - 3 After leaving the tub, for the sake of next person, be sure to scoop any hair or dirt you have dropped in to the bath water. - 4 Please remember not to drain the water when you are finished. - The bath water is relatively hot (42 ~ 43°C) by Western standards.
-If it is too hot for you, it is okay to add a little cold water to it as long as it doesn't make the bath water tepid when the next person takes a bath. - Sometimes, Japanese families have an order in which family member use the ofuro.
-When you take a bath, please ask when and how much time you can spend in the bath, as others will be waiting. - If you wish to take showers in the morning, please ask your host family beforehand.
+- 4 Please remember not to drain the water when you are finished. - \ The bath water is relatively hot $(42 \sim 43^{\circ}C)$ by Western standards.
+If it is too hot for you, it is okay to add a little cold water to it as long as it doesn't make the bath water tepid when the next person takes a bath. - \ Sometimes, Japanese families have an order in which family member use the ofuro.
+When you take a bath, please ask when and how much time you can spend in the bath, as others will be waiting. - \ If you wish to take showers in the morning, please ask your host family beforehand.